Key Idea: Analysing text outputs for verbosity, language complexity and token performance.

 print("Flesch Reading Ease:", reading_ease_less_accessible)

-The output from the script should look something like this:
+The output from the script looks something like this:

 LLM Output Default: